FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 <img src="images/deploy_analyzer_6.png"/> <br>

-7. **Kindly take the screenshot of the topology showing "redis-master,redis slave and analyzer microservices" for the final assignment**.
+7. >📷**Kindly take the screenshot of the topology showing "redis-master,redis slave and analyzer microservices" for the final assignment**.

 <img src="images/deploy_analyzer_7a.png"/> <br>

 Return to the guestbook in the browser, refresh the page, and submit a new entry.

-8. You should see your entry appear along with a tone analysis. **Kindly take the screenshot of the entries to the guestbook and have their tone analyzed.
-Some simple sentences will not have a tone detected.
+8. You should see your entry appear along with a tone analysis.
+>📷**Kindly take the screenshot of the entries to the guestbook and have their tone analyzed.**

+<img src="images/deploy_analyzer_8.png"/> <br>

+>> **Some simple sentences will not have a tone detected.
 Ensure that you submit something complex enough so that its tone is detected.**

-<img src="images/deploy_analyzer_8.png"/> <br>

 # Autoscale guestbook
 Now that guestbook is successfully up and running, let's set up a horizontal pod autoscaler (HPA) so that it can handle any load that comes its way.
 Make sure to keep the guestbook open in a browser tab so that it continues to make requests and consume resources so that it can be successfully autoscaled.